Stanley, Idaho: Climate

 Stanley has an alpine subarctic climate with very cold winters and warm summers with a very large diurnal temperature variation.
 Frosts can occur at any time of the year.
 There are on average 290 mornings in the year with frost (10 of them in July) and 60 nights that reach 0 °F. The cold weather is due to Stanley's location in a protected valley that traps cold air from the surrounding mountains, creating strong temperature inversions.

 In latitude and elevation, Stanley's weather station is a near-perfect twin of the station at the summit of Mt.
 Washington in New Hampshire.
 But although both are quite cold, their climates are very different.

 Culture and festivals

 During the summers, the Sawtooth Mountain Mamas Craft Fair is held in the field next to the grocery store, usually for about 2–3 days in July.

 A music festival, the Sawtooth Valley Gathering, also attracts a fair number of people.

-The National Hockey League considered Stanley as one potential host for the 2021 NHL Outdoors hockey games.
-Lake Tahoe was chosen as the ultimate location.